malouski/Greys_Anatomy/content/homepage/opener.md

 #### The data

 We are using the [fandom wikipage for Grey's Anatomy](https://greysanatomy.fandom.com/wiki/Grey%27s_Anatomy_Universe_Wiki) to collect information on all the characters in the series.
 The information from these pages are used to create the network and character attributes.
-Data on episode views and ratings are obtained from [Wikipedia](https://en.wikipedia.org/wiki/List_of_Grey%27s_Anatomy_episodes) and IMDB respectively.
+Data on episode views and ratings are obtained from [Wikipedia](https://en.wikipedia.org/wiki/List_of_Grey%27s_Anatomy_episodes) and [IMDB](https://www.imdb.com/title/tt0413573/) respectively.
 Furthermore, episode transcripts are obtained from [foreverdreaming.org](https://foreverdreaming.org).

 Read more about the data and preprocessing in the explainer notebook.

+{{< button "Go to explainer notebook" "https://github.com/malouski/Greys_Anatomy" >}}

-All our notebooks, data, etc. can be found in our GitHub repository.
+All our notebooks, data, etc. can also be found in our GitHub [repository](https://github.com/malouski/Greys_Anatomy).

-{{< button "Go to repo" "https://github.com/malouski/Greys_Anatomy" >}}
+{{< button "Get the data" "https://github.com/malouski/Greys_Anatomy/tree/main/data_files" >}}